elementary/website/docs/code/os-dev.md

 4. Get more information by typing `backtrace` and pressing enter.
 5. Please share the lines after `(gdb) backtrace`, those should provide useful information.

+For more information see the manpages by running: `man gdb`.
 Another tutorial: [Debugging with GDB](https://betterexplained.com/articles/debugging-with-gdb/)